cdluminate/tasque/README.md

 <!-- ![tqls1](tqls1.png) -->

-Tasque (Task Queue) is a simple workload manager for single-node usage that can be used out-of-box.
+Tasque (Task Queue) is a simple workload manager for single-node usage that can be used out-of-the-box.
 It is resource-aware (e.g. CPU, Memory, GPU, Video Memory), and can automatically schedule the submitted jobs in a sensible way.
 It is much more light-weight compared to cluster workload managers such as Slurm and PBS, while being much smarter than a casually rushed script using tmux, screen, or